Key Takeaways for Building a Strong Bond with Your Dog:

 Relaxed Body Language Around You Relaxed behavior like lying on their back or gently wagging their tail suggests your dog is completely at ease in your presence.

-Seeking Comfort from You If your dog turns to you when anxious or scared, it’s a sign they trust you to provide security and reassurance.
+Seeking Comfort from You If your dog turns to you when anxious or scared, it’s a sign that it trusts you to provide security and reassurance.

 Excitement When You Return Greeting you with excitement, wagging tails, and joyful behavior upon your return reflects a strong attachment and bond.